-We all got given little cards to help us convert and the TV ran adverts like this:
+We all got given little cards to help us make the conversion and the TV ran adverts like this:

 Yes, it was all very confusing at the time but it was a change for the better.
-Unlike weights and measures (the metrication of which was always a very silly idea - See here), the concept of money is purely a human construct.
-Therefore, there is no good reason why we shouldn't adopt the simplest system in order to count it.
-And decimal currency is much easier than the complex old pounds, shillings and pence system we had.
+Unlike weights and measures (the metrication of which was always a very silly idea - See here), there was no good reason why we shouldn't adopt the simplest system in order to count money.
+Let's face it, decimal currency is much easier than the complex old system of pounds, shillings and pence that we had.
 If you are under 40, you might be interested to hear how the old system worked; if nothing else it'll help you make sense of old films and TV shows.

 Prior to decimalisation the UK pound consisted of 240 pence rather than the 100 we know today.
 It could be divided into twenty shillings each containing 12 pennies or pence.
 These divisions may seem clumsy and alien to our modern decimal world but, actually, having a pound of 240 equal parts does mean it can be exactly divided into halves, thirds, quarters, fifths, sixths, eighths, tenths, twelfths, fifteenths, sixteenths, twentieths, twenty-fourths, thirtieths, fortieths, forty-eightieths, sixtieths, eightieths, and one-hundred-and-twentieths.
 A decimal system allows precise division only into halves, quarters, fifths, tenths, twentieths, twenty-fifths, and fiftieths.